sbormann/ioBroker.iqontrol/README.md

 	* ``coverImageReloadDelay`` (Delay reload of cover-image [ms]) - only valid for role Media:
 		* Possible values: number from 0 to 5000
 		* Default: ""
+	* ``coverImageNoReloadOnStateChange: `` (No forced reload of cover-image on change of STATE) - only valid for role Media:
+		* Possible values: "true"|"false"
+		* Default: "false"
 	* ``statePlayValue`` (Value of STATE for 'play') - only valid for role Media:
 		* Default: "play"
 	* ``statePauseValue`` (Value of STATE for 'pause') - only valid for role Media: